jdeames/jdeames.github.io/_posts/2014-01-01-taleNB3chronodex.md

 ---
-layout: post
-title: "Tale of a Vandal Notebook User: Going Indie, Part 3 Chronodex"
+title: 'Tale of a Vandal Notebook User: Going Indie, Part 3 Chronodex'
-category: notebooks
-date: 2014-01-01
+date: 2014-01-01 00:00:00
-published: true
+featured_image: '/images/blposts/cpages1.jpg'
+excerpt: Consistently among the top read posts about notebooks

 ---

 **There's an update to this post here:**  Tale of a Vandal Notebook User: Chronodex Update (link needed)